How Much E-Liquid Will I Get Through Each Day ?

 When you first start to vape, stocking up on devices and e-liquid is crucial to making sure you have the equipment you need to make the switch.

-Aside from coils – which will usually need replacing in around a week, depending on your usage habits – the main thing you’ll need to keep a ready supply of is e-liquid.
+Aside from coils – which will usually need replacing in around a week, depending on your usage habits – the main thing you’ll need to keep a ready supply of is best e-juice.

-The liquid is arguably the most important piece of vaping equipment: it contains the nicotine you’re looking for and is turned into the vapor you inhale.
+The vape juice is arguably the most important piece of vaping equipment: it contains the nicotine you’re looking for and is turned into the vapor you inhale.
 So how much of it will you need each day?

 While there is plenty of variation between individual vapers, it’s possible to get a good idea of how much juice you’re likely to get through each day from the user surveys that have been conducted to date.